 In the introduction to the book she edited,Late Thoughts: Reflections on Artists and Composers at Work, Painter wrote that aging artists do not have “a prototypical or consistent approach” to their work: “Late style does not exist in any real sense.”Los Angeles Times arts reporter Mike Boehm, the evening’s moderator, opened the discussion in front of a large crowd at the Getty by asking Painter if that statement made a discussion …

-Born in Detroit, MI in 1923, Charles Garabedian moved to California in his early teens.
+Born in Detroit, MI in 1923, Charles Garabedian moved to California at age 9.
 After serving in the United States Air Force during World War II, Garabedian received an undergraduate degree from the University of Southern California in 1950.
 He began painting at age 32 and decided to return to school to receive formal painting instruction from the University of California, Los Angeles, where he earned an MA in 1961.

 He has shown regularly in New York and Los Angeles since the early 1970’s and is the recipient of numerous awards and grants including the National Endowment for the Arts Fellowship, John Simon Guggenheim Memorial Foundation Fellowship, and a prize from the American Academy of Arts and Letters.